 How often does the propane price change?

-The EIA Weekly Heating Oil and Propane Survey publishes the residential price every Wednesday afternoon during the heating season (October through March), and on the second Monday of each month during the off-season (April through September).
-Mont Belvieu wholesale spot trades daily.
+The EIA Weekly Heating Oil and Propane Survey publishes the residential price every Wednesday afternoon during the heating season (October through March).
+There is no residential publication April through September; the year-round signal in that window is the Mont Belvieu daily spot series.
 Retail prices typically change with each fill quote.
 Full refresh schedule at /methodology/.

 What's the difference between propane price per gallon and propane cost per gallon?